10 Best Performance Shock Lift Supports

 Installation and Setup

-When mounting a new pair, work on one side at a time so the lid remains stable.
-If the strut uses a ball socket, press the socket firmly onto the stud until you hear or feel a click.
-For eyelet mounts, use the supplied washer and cotter pin to prevent the bolt from backing out.
+Most struts install with basic hand tools.
+Support the lid with a prop rod or a helper, detach the old strut from its ball studs or eyelets, and attach the new unit one side at a time so the lid stays stable.
+For ball sockets, press firmly until you hear or feel the click.
+For eyelet mounts, use the supplied washer and cotter pin to prevent backing out.
 After installation, cycle the lid slowly through its full range and check for binding or uneven lift.
-If one side moves faster than the other, verify that both struts share the same part number and force rating, and confirm that the mounting angles are symmetrical.

 Maintenance and Longevity